 What you will NOT find here are spammy tactics like reaching out to 50 or 100 prospects a day and sending them all a templated connection request.
 Doesn’t your skin crawl when you receive one of those?
 Don’t be them!
 Some “LinkedIn experts” still recommend those tactics and even charge people to do it on their behalf, but let’s be honest, those tactics don’t really work, and they certainly are not conducive to the development of real relationships, which are the fuel for long term business success.

-How to attract more students and training clients using Linkedin
+How to attract more students and clients for your training services using Linkedin

 Never sell, help instead: be curious and generous

 To establish a relationship with someone, you need them to rapidly know, like, and trust you.